fe-data/fe-docs/docs/usage/events.rst

 **Terms html**
    If this field is not empty, then this is shown at the bottom of the order page as a checkbox.
 The user must check this in order to place the order.
 If you work with links (see screenshot above), always target a new window.
 Only the following html-tags are allowed: ``<a>``, ``<b>``, ``<i>`` and ``<u>``.
 **Redirect after booking**
-   The page (‘*Thank you*‘ page) to which the user will be redirected if the payment has been successfully completed.
+   The page (‘*Thank you*‘ page) to which the user will be redirected if the payment/booking has been successfully completed.

 ----